pale grass blue

 #anthropocene #darkecology #redforest #zoneofexclusion #corium #elephantfoot #mutatedpalegrassblue #fallout #precarity #dehumanization #melancholia #hypocrisy #uncannyvalley #junk #e-waste #plasticwaste #strangequarkflavor #halfdecay #archeology #fossilization #chauvetcave #russiandoll #hostilearchitecture #dogandababy #nuclearchurch #controlrod #chainreaction # modern art #hyperchaos #siren #demonicforces #sigmarpolke #celebration #tarbaby #odradek #drone #stereogram #lestroispetitscochons #wolfhour #cyanide #spectre #somewheresomewhere #silicates #lump #membrane #goo #avatar #dna #doom #futurefutur #somewheresomewhere

 I often work with text and use it in different capacities.
 In this regard, these instructions—which have the quality of an ancient tablet, even made out of a sort of fossil—also express somewhat religious qualities and, in some ways, remind one of medieval or Orthodox icons.
 The text can often be read, but sometimes it is illegible, hidden, or the viewer can see only remnants of it.
-In a certain way, such an approach—as well as the content of the instruction that often mocks bureaucratic style—intends to show the failure of text and, often, of official language, which, by being disrupted, misused, and abused with different contradicting narratives, loses some of its primary function to be an instrument of reasoning and conveying meaning.
+In a certain way, such an approach—as well as the content of the instruction that often mocks bureaucratic style—intends to show the failure of text, which, by being disrupted, misused, and abused with different contradicting narratives, loses some of its primary function to be an instrument of reasoning and conveying meaning.

 elephant foot (corium series), 2024, 60 x 90 x 17 in, wallboard base, relief compound, ceramics, spray pigment, archival ink